EAT-JBCOMMUNITY/EAT/README.md

 5. And then start the debugging executing the specific test which is errorous.

-HOW TO DEBUG (for non-testable deployments or marked as @RunAsClinet tests)
+HOW TO DEBUG (for non-testable deployments or marked as @RunAsClient tests)
 ---------------------------------------
 1. Activate the equivalent debug profile at your IDE (eg eap7.testsuite).
 2. Set your breakpoints.